 As we know, the publishing industry can be a little opaque, and trends change fast.
 But if you are looking for a literary agent and, ultimately, a book deal, this article with up-to-date fresh literary agent opinions should be helpful.

-As it’s the week of Frankfurt Book Fair (arguably the biggest week for book deal announcements in the publishing industry calendar!) we asked literary agent Rebecca Scherer from the Jane Rotrosen Agency in New York – one of our partner literary agencies here at The Novelry – to share some insights into what’s getting published right now, and the kinds of books Rebecca and her fellow JRA agents are looking for.
+As it’s the week of Frankfurt Book Fair (arguably the biggest week for book deal announcements in the publishing industry calendar!) we asked literary agent Rebecca Scherer from the Jane Rotrosen Agency in New York – one of our trusted literary agencies here at The Novelry – to share some insights into what’s getting published right now, and the kinds of books Rebecca and her fellow JRA agents are looking for.

 Rebecca Scherer: background as a literary agent